Alagris/Pipeline/README.md

 1. first will be checked ``"config": {}`` field that belongs to given pipe.
 If no ``"ints": `` is found inside it, then
 2. ``"global": {}`` configuration will be searched

-You may also specify the filed name in annotation:
+You may also specify the field name in annotation:

     @Config("ints")
     int[] anyNameYouLike;